-- Promotion be granted. - Promotion not be granted - 7.C.III The chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.
-In the event of an appeal the candidate concerned shall be informed of the vote on his/her candidacy. - 7.D.
-By January 31 of each year, the UTPC shall recommend for tenure and promotion to Associate Professor any candidate receiving a majority of the "yes" and "no" votes of those present at the consideration of that candidate and such recommendation shall be made to the President who shall advise each candidate in writing, by February 20, of the decision.
-In the case of a decision to deny tenure and promotion, the written communication shall indicate to the candidate where s/he failed to meet the criteria in order to enable a candidate to appeal, if s/he so wishes.
-In the case of a deferral of tenure and promotion, the written communication shall indicate at least in which area or areas of performance the Committee would expect evidence of further development before recommending in favour of tenure and promotion. - 7.E.
-The UTPC shall recommend for promotion to Associate Professor (where a candidate already has tenure) and Full Professor any candidate receiving a majority of the "yes" and "no" votes of those present at the consideration of that candidate and such recommendation shall be made to the President who shall advise each candidate in writing of the decision by May 1.
+- 10.D.I.
+The UPC will consider all recommendations emanating from the Faculty levels for promotion.
+By April 15 of each year, the UPC shall recommend for promotion to Associate Professor (where a candidate already has tenure) and Full Professor any candidate receiving a majority of the "yes" and "no" votes of those present at the consideration of that candidate and such recommendation shall be made to the President who shall advise each candidate in writing of the decision by May 1.
 In the case of a recommendation against promotion the written communication shall indicate to the candidate at least in which area or areas of performance the Committee would expect evidence of further development before recommending in favour of promotion.
-In order to enable a candidate to

-- appeal, if s/he so wishes, the reasons for the decision to recommend against promotion shall be given in writing to the candidate. - 7.F.
+In order to enable a candidate to appeal, if s/he so wishes, the reasons for the decision to recommend against promotion shall be given in writing to the candidate. - 10.D.II.
 A candidate who is not promoted has recourse to the appeal procedures described herein. - 7.G.
 In the case of a deferral of tenure, within one month of the final decision, the candidate, the department Chair, and the Dean will meet to determine an appropriate and reasonable workload that will permit the candidate the opportunity to address the concerns identified in the deferral.
 The candidate has a right to have a CUASA representative present at such a meeting and this representative's participation shall be without prejudice. - 7.H.
-In the case of a denial of tenure, the candidate will be offered a oneyear non-renewable term appointment at the rank of Assistant Professor upon completion of the preliminary appointment.
+In the case of a denial of tenure, the candidate will be offered a oneyear non-renewable term appointment at their current rank. - 10.E.
+Notification of University Decisions - 10.E.I.
+By February 20 the Provost and Vice-President (Academic) shall advise each candidate in writing of the tenure decision.